Johnny B. Goode Chords | Chuck Berry Guitar Lesson

 | F5 (F6) | F5 (F6) | Bb5 (Bb6) | Bb5 (Bb6) |

-The intro starts with held notes:
+The intro starts like this:

 | N.C | N.C | Bb N.C | N.C |

-For the solo, the stops are more frequent:
+In the solo, the stops are more frequent:

 | Bb N.C | Bb N.C | Bb N.C Bb N.C | Bb |